mumoshu/play2-typescript/README.md

   - `compile:resource-generators`: The typescript file watcher is being added here
   - `play-typescript-entry-points`: All files matching `app/assets/**/*.ts`, except files starting in an underscore
-  - `play-typescript-options`: A sequence of strings passed to stylus as command-line flags
+  - `play-typescript-options`: A sequence of strings passed to typescript as command-line flags

 Acknowledgements
 ----------------